DuarteCruz6/AstroPi/Chemistry Department/FutureThings.md

-- Add the things from the Art Department such as:
-        - ReadMe
-        - Photos and files from their part of the project
+Add the things from the Chemistry Department such as ReadMe and photos and files from their part of the project